subtopic 2.2: Energy and biomass in ecosystems

 - Explain the importance of environmental stability for maintaining MSY in natural ecosystems.

-- Net Primary Productivity (NPP): MSY in primary productivity refers to the maximum biomass of plants or algae that can be sustainably harvested.
+- Net Primary Productivity (NPP): MSY in plant-based systems, indicating the maximum harvestable biomass of plants or algae.

-- Net Secondary Productivity (NSP): MSY in secondary productivity refers to the maximum biomass of animals (such as fish, livestock, or other wildlife) that can be sustainably harvested.
+- Net Secondary Productivity (NSP): MSY in animal-based systems, like the maximum sustainable harvest of fish, livestock, or wildlife.

 MSYs in Natural Ecosystems